-An introduction to painting with the various media and techniques commonly used.
+This class serves as an introduction to painting with the various media and techniques commonly used.
 Media explored will be water-based acrylic paints.

 Techniques will involve transparent as well as opaque methods, masking, layering, glazing, and the means to prepare the painting surface.
+Materials fee.
 Prerequisite: AR110 or consent of instructor.
-Materials fee.